Sometimes called coconut butter.

 Virgin Coconut Oil

-Today, there are many coconut oils on the market that are labeled as "Virgin Coconut Oil."
+Today, there are many coconut oils on the market labeled as "Virgin Coconut Oil."

-Virgin Coconut Oil can only be achieved by using fresh coconut meat or what is called non-copra.
+Virgin Coconut Oil can only be achieved by using fresh coconut meat or non-copra.

 There are currently two main processes of manufacturing Virgin Coconut Oil: